vallegaa/vallegaa.github.io/README.md

 ## Prerequisites:

 ### Resume
 To begin with, a resume formatted in Markdown is needed.
-Markdown is a lightweight markup language useful when creating static sites.
-These types of languages allow for "the natural separation of content and style" (Etter, 2016, p.
-20).
-Furthermore, there is no steep learning curve with these languages as they are "human-readable" (Etter, 2016, p.
-19) and available on most text editors.
-Specifically, Etter (2016) described Markdown as the "cleanest syntax" (p.
-21) for lightweight markup languages.
+Markdown is a lightweight markup language useful when creating static sites and naturally separates content and style.
+Furthermore, there is no steep learning curve with these languages as they are human-readable and available on most text editors.
+Specifically, Etter describes Markdown as the "cleanest syntax"  for lightweight markup languages.
 Lastly, documentation written using these languages is usually associated with a version control system, which serves various benefits that will be described later on.

 Moreover, if you are not familiar with Markdown, I have listed Markdown tutorials under the [More Resources](#More-Resources) section.
 This includes basic Markdown and GitHub Flavoured Markdown as we will need it when using GitHub Pages to host the resume.